 The Authority issues bonds ("Commonwealth Mortgage Bonds") under the general bond resolution adopted by the Authority on July 15, 1986, as amended and supplemented to the date hereof (the "Commonwealth Mortgage Bonds Resolution").
 The Authority purchases and makes new single family mortgage loans with net assets of the Commonwealth Mortgage Bonds Resolution and proceeds of Commonwealth Mortgage Bonds.
 The majority of such new single family mortgage loans are securitized in securities sold to third parties.
 The Commonwealth Mortgage Bonds Resolution authorizes the Authority to apply assets thereunder to make, purchase, finance or refinance single family mortgage loans.
 Upon the financing of single family mortgage loans with assets of the Commonwealth Mortgage Bonds Resolution, such mortgage loans or property are pledged by the Authority as security under the Commonwealth Mortgage Bonds Resolution.
 The Commonwealth Mortgage Bonds are general obligations of the Authority.
 See Appendix A for information on the assets and liabilities of the Commonwealth Mortgage Bonds Resolution.
 The Commonwealth Mortgage Bonds Resolution permits the Authority to withdraw assets from the lien and pledge of such resolution subject only to the satisfaction of a revenue test similar to the Revenue Test.
-Since the date of the most recent financial statements (audited or unaudited) in Appendix A, the Authority has withdrawn \$2.012.006 from the Commonwealth Mortgage Bonds Resolution.
+Since the date of the most recent financial statements (audited or unaudited) in Appendix A, the Authority has withdrawn \$16,013,677.44 from the Commonwealth Mortgage Bonds Resolution.
 The Authority can give no assurances that it will or will not make any future withdrawals of assets from the lien and pledge of the Commonwealth Mortgage Bonds Resolution or that in the future the Commonwealth Mortgage Bonds Resolution will have any excess funds available for payment of principal or interest on the Rental Housing Bonds.

 The Authority also has financed single family mortgage loans under another resolution (the "Homeownership Mortgage Bonds Resolution") authorizing the issuance of the Authority's Homeownership Mortgage Bonds in connection with the New Issuance Bond Program of the U. S. Department of the Treasury.
 The Authority has no present intention to issue more Homeownership Mortgage Bonds and the Authority is not pledging any new single family mortgage loans to the Homeownership Mortgage Bonds Resolution.
-Notwithstanding the foregoing, the Authority can give no assurances whether or not it will issue more bonds under the Homeownership Mortgage Bonds Resolution in the future.
-The Homeownership Mortgage Bonds Resolution pledges the mortgage loans and assets attributable to the Homeownership Mortgage Bonds as security for the payment of such Bonds.
+Notwithstanding the foregoing, the Authority can give no assurances whether or not it will issue more bonds under the Homeownership Mortgage Bonds Resolution pledges the mortgage loans and assets attributable to the Homeownership Mortgage Bonds as security for the payment of such Bonds.
 The Homeownership Mortgage Bonds are general obligations of the Authority.
 See Appendix A for information on the assets and liabilities of the Homeownership Mortgage Bonds Resolution.
-The Homeownership Mortgage Bonds Resolution permits the Authority to withdraw assets from the lien and pledge of such resolution subject only to the satisfaction of a revenue test similar to the Revenue Test.
+The Homeownership Mortgage Bonds Resolution subject only to the satisfaction of a revenue test similar to the Revenue Test.
 Since the date of the most recent financial statements (audited or unaudited) in Appendix A, the Authority has withdrawn no assets from the Homeownership Mortgage Bonds Resolution.
-The Authority can give no assurances that it will or will not make any future withdrawals of assets from the lien and pledge of the Homeownership Mortgage Bonds Resolution or that in the future the Homeownership Mortgage Bonds Resolution will have any excess funds available for payment of principal or interest on the Rental Housing Bonds.
+The Authority can give no assurances that it will or will not make any future withdrawals of assets from the lien and pledge of the Homeownership Mortgage Bonds Resolution will have any excess funds available for payment of principal or interest on the Rental Housing Bonds.